Swans recall Joseph from Cheltenham loan

 Joseph cannot play in Swansea's FA Cup tie against Southampton on Saturday because he is cup-tied.

-As a result, the first match he will be available for will be the Swans' Championship match at Huddersfield Town on Saturday, 15 January.
+As a result, the first match the Scotland Under-21 cap will be available for will be the Swans' Championship match at Huddersfield Town on Saturday, 15 January.